100(200). Women's Issues. Open to all undergraduates. (2). (Excl). Offered mandatory credit/no credit.

 350. Women and the Community.
 Women's Studies 240 or the equivalent; and permission of instructor.
 (3).
 (Excl).
 (EXPERIENTIAL).

 The goal of Women's Studies 350 is to combine community work experience with an academic analysis of women's status and experience in organizations.
-Students can choose from 15 to 20 internships in areas such as health care and reproduction, counseling, law reform, government, advocacy, education, day care, media and communications, and women in the labor force.
-In addition to five hours at their placement, students attend a two-hour class session weekly.
-The weekly seminar/discussion covers topics such as voluntarism, women's community activities, sexism in the workplace, violence against women, feminist social reforms, organizational structures and processes, and power.
+Students can choose from more than 20 internships in areas such as health care and reproduction, media and communications, counseling, law reform, government, advocacy, education, day care, and women in the labor force.
+In addition to five hours at their placement, students attend a two hour class session weekly.
+The weekly seminar/discussion covers topics such as voluntarism, women's community activism, sexism in the work place, feminist social reforms, organizational structures and processes, power, leadership, and stress management.
 Readings are pertinent to the class topics and internships.
-Students keep an analytic journal of their internship experiences and course material and will complete three or four short assignments.
-Class meetings will include lecture and class discussion of readings and internship experiences.
-(Reskin).
+Students keep an analytic journal of their internship experiences and course material.
+The course emphasizes skill development to help students form and attain their career goals.

 423/Economics 423.
 The Economic Status of Women.
 Econ.
 201 and 202.
 (3).
 (SS).